Key takeaways:

 Signs of dehydration (like crying with no tears, less urine, and sunken eyes)

-It’s quite common for children to have fever when they are sick.
-Although often alarming, fever is natural and can actually be helpful.
+It’s quite common for children to have fever when they’re sick.
+Although it can be alarming, fever is natural and can actually be helpful.
 Keep in mind that not all fevers need to be treated — especially if your child is acting normally.
 If you decide to treat a fever, the goal is to keep your little one comfortable.
 Make sure to keep checking for any signs or symptoms that may be concerning for a serious illness.
-And talk with their provider right away with any concerns you may have.
+And talk with their healthcare team right away with any concerns you may have.

 Barbi, E., et al. (2017).
 Fever in children: Pearls and pitfalls.
 Children.